 If you are a foreign student, you don't need to have your documents translated.
 You can send the originals to the residence.

 In that case, you can send a "certificat d'hébergement"

-(letter stating that someone is living with you) written by one of your parents along with your application.
+(letter stating that someone is living with you) written by your host (parent, family member...) along with your application.

 If you haven't yet received your student card, this won't be a problem.
 You can provide this document to the residence at a later date.
 However, don't hesitate to mention this fact in step 2 (additional information).

 As soon as your lease agreement is signed, the residence will be able to give you an accommodation proof.

 Since signing the rental agreement is a binding commitment, no payment will be required from you before your arrival.